NCSIS/ncdpi-state-extracts/IAM/README.md

 This script pulls assigned staff Schoolnet roles from the custom fields on the Infinite Campus District Assignments screen.
 The script filters invalid role combinations when "Leadership" is assigned.
 It also filters out additional roles that are assigned without a primary role.

 ### Data Validations
-This repo includes a set of data validations to troubleshoot staff Schoolnet roles.
+This repo includes a set of data validations to troubleshoot staff Schoolnet roles and aid in data entry.
 These are published via the Infinite Campus: State Edition.

 ## Random Notes